antvis/G2/site/docs/manual/extra-topics/color.en.md

 title: Color
 order: 9
 ---
 Color plays a very important role in visualization.
 It helps us better understand data, highlight key information, enhance visual appeal and improve readability.
-Color often serves the following purposes in visualization:
+And in visualization, color often serves the following purposes:

 * **Distinguish data categories**: Distinguish between different data categories.
 For example, in a bar chart, we can use different colors to represent different product categories to make it easier to identify and compare them.
-* **Represents the amount of data**: Indicates the amount of data.
+* **Represents the amount of data**: Represent the amount of data.
 For example, in a heat map, we can use shades of color to represent the size of the data, with darker colors representing larger values ​​and lighter colors representing smaller values.
 * **Highlight key information**: Highlight key information.
 For example, in a line chart, we can use bright colors to represent data points of interest to make them easier to find.
 * **Enhance visual appeal**: Make the visualization more attractive.
 Using bright colors and interesting color schemes can make visualizations more lively and interesting.
 * **Improve readability**: Improve the readability of visualizations.
 For example, on a map, we can use different colors to represent different geographical areas to make them easier to identify and understand.

-Set data-independent colors via`mark.style(fill, color)`or`mark.style(stroke, color)`That's it.
+Seting data-independent colors via `mark.style(fill, color)` or `mark.style(stroke, color)`.
 If you want to set data-driven colors, you can use the following methods to set the colors:

-* coding:`mark.encode`
+* encode: `mark.encode`
-* style:`mark.style`
+* style: `mark.style`

-## coding
+## Encode

-pass`mark.encode`The most common way is to set data-driven colors, and configure the final visual display through a color scale.
+Most common way to set data-driven colors is through `mark.encode`, and configure the final visual display through a color scale.

 * `scale.identity`: Identity mapping
 * `scale.range`: Custom color palette